 Yes.
 According to Initiative 26, the measure that legalized medical marijuana in South Dakota, no medical marijuana establishment other than a marijuana product manufacturer may produce marijuana extractions, concentrates, or other products without the requisite license.
-Similarly, Constitutional Amendment A, which legalized recreational cannabis, requires and empowers the South Dakota Department of Revenue (DOR) to issue licenses allowing marijuana manufacturing.
-A marijuana manufacturer license authorizes its holder to obtain, possess, manufacture, deliver, transport, and sell cannabis products to licensed medical marijuana dispensaries and recreational cannabis stores.
+A marijuana manufacturer license authorizes its holder to obtain, possess, manufacture, deliver, transport, and sell cannabis products to licensed medical marijuana dispensaries.
 The South Dakota Department of Health regulates the state's Medical Cannabis Program and issues licenses for medical marijuana manufacturing.
 Local governments can ban or regulate the establishment of marijuana facilities, including manufacturing facilities within their jurisdictions.

 In South Dakota, persons 21 years and older, in addition to possessing and cultivating not more than three marijuana plants, can manufacture the marijuana produced by such plants without licenses provided: